hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
+### 1 May 2024

+The following change is now available in Sandbox:

+#### property-business-api-v4

+Endpoints will no longer return HATEOAS links.

 ### 17 April 2024